allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Report conflict involving violence to the instructors and Dean of Students
     * Be considerate and listen to everyone in the group carefully before determining a suitable solution for the issue
     * Politely disagree with other students ideas but not in a way that harms the group or individual students
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the decision making as a team

 * Unacceptable Conduct (U):
   * Members shall not